Tracking and Mapping in Medical Computer Vision: A Review: Discussion

 \subsection{Discussions of Algorithms}

-In this summary discussion, we will discuss the algorithms covered in this review, starting with that of sparse features, dense features, and matching in Section~\ref{sec:discussfeatures}.
-After which, we will cover mosaicking (Section~\ref{sec:discussmosaicking}) and depth estimation (Section~\ref{sec:discussdepth}).
-Followed by this, we will cover the problem of tissue tracking in Section~\ref{sec:discusstracking}.
-Then we will cover offline reconstruction (SfM, Section~\ref{sec:discusssfm}), and Simultaneous Localization and Mapping (Section~\ref{sec:discussslam}).
+In this summary discussion, we discuss the algorithms covered in this review.
+Alongside this discussion, we note some possible extensions for future work in each section.
+We will discuss, in order, the following: sparse and dense features, and matching (Section~\ref{sec:discussfeatures}); mosaicking (Section~\ref{sec:discussmosaicking}); depth estimation (Section~\ref{sec:discussdepth}); tissue tracking (Section~\ref{sec:discusstracking}); offline reconstruction (SfM, Section~\ref{sec:discusssfm}); and SLAM (Section~\ref{sec:discussslam}).